Site icon MonicaKnighton.com

 The DASH (—)

 There are many common comprehension mistakes novice readers make when reading a long sentence.
-One major oversight is not paying attention to the dash—a strategically placed little horizontal line that indicates a pause.
-The phrase that follows the dash is used to introduce an explanation, give a definition, or provide an example to the details that are in front of it.
+One major oversight is not paying attention to the dash—a strategically placed horizontal line that signals a pause.
+The phrase that follows the dash is used to introduce an explanation, give a definition, or provide an example to the related idea that comes before it.

 Commas that Interrupt (,)

-Commas that interrupt words in the sentence, as in this case, are used to add information.
+Commas can also interrupt a sentence to add extra information.
 The general rule is that if the word(s) simply add information for the reader and is not necessary to the meaning of the sentence, use commas around it.
 Make sure you use two commas, one before and one after.

 EX: My daughter Nia is visiting for Christmas.